 - User generated content, which is free and often available in abundance.
 Some UGC is extremely high quality, and many users would be honored if you used it as part of your cover photo.

 The perfect Facebook cover photo size goes a long way in helping you make a great first impression with new users.
 Your image look good when displayed on both mobile and desktop, without bizarre cropping or the image showing up off-center.
-Combining the perfect cover photo size with Facebook cover photo best practices can you build the social presence and reputation that you want to create for your business.
+Combining the perfect cover photo size with Facebook cover photo best practices can help you build the social presence and reputation that you want to create for your business.

 What do you think?
 What does your perfect Facebook cover photo look like?
 How do you use your cover photo to represent your business?
 Let us know in the comments below!